syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-headers-and-footers.md

 ### Add Slide Number to PowerPoint Slides

-Essential Presentation library facilitates adding Slide number to a slide of the PowerPoint Presentation.
+Essential&reg; Presentation library facilitates adding Slide number to a slide of the PowerPoint Presentation.

 The following code example demonstrates how to add Slide number to a slide of the presentation.